-This receivable represents the 2019 outstanding tax credits, (refer note 6), utilised by the GAT, resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under section DV 2 of the Income Tax Act 2007.
-The Scheme realised the receivable by investing in unit funds of the GAT, with the remainder being settled by cash (if applicable).
+This receivable represents the 2020 and 2021 outstanding tax credits, (refer note 6), utilised by the GAT, resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under the Tax Act.
+The Scheme will realise the receivable by investing in unit funds of the GAT, with the remainder being settled by cash (if applicable).